Bridgeview Dental deals with all phases of dentistry from general to cosmetic, including the following:

 Local freezing can be provided if a patient hasn’t had a cleaning for a long time and finds a scaling or root planning session uncomfortable.

-Invisalign is a series of clear, removable teeth aligners that both orthodontists and dentists use as an alternative to traditional metal dental braces.
-Your Invisalign treatment will consist of a series of aligners that you switch out about every two weeks.
+Invisalign and Spark aligner systems are a series of clear, removable teeth aligners that dentists use as an alternative to traditional metal dental braces.
+Your clear aligner treatment will consist of a series of aligners that you switch out about every two weeks.
 Each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.
-Since your Invisalign system is custom-made for your teeth and your teeth only, with a plan devised by you and your dentist or orthodontist, you know you’ll end up with a smile that truly fits.
+Since your aligner system is custom-made for your teeth and your teeth only, with a plan devised by you and your dentist, you know you’ll end up with a smile that truly fits.

 Dr. Halpin has been a Certified Invisalign Practitioner since 2006.
-Our support staff are also all trained in Invisalign.
+Our support staff are also all trained in clear aligner systems.

 Properly diagnosed, designed, and custom fabricated mouthguards are essential in the prevention of athletic oral/facial injuries.
 A properly fitted mouthguard must be protective, comfortable, resilient, tear resistant, odorless, tasteless, not bulky, cause minimal interference to speaking and breathing, and (possibly the most important criteria) have excellent retention, fit, and sufficient thickness in critical areas.
 Presently, over 90% of the mouthguards worn are of the variety bought at sporting good stores.
 The other 10% are of the custom made variety diagnosed and designed by a health professional (dentist and/or athletic trainer).
 We highly recommend a custom made mouthguard, for the very best in oral/facial protection as well as concussion deterrence.